Arrowhead Vine (Syngonium podophyllum) Indoor Care, Propagation, Problems and Remedies

 Arrowhead Vine has many variegated cultivars; the main difference being in the position and extent of the cream or white markings.
 Some leaves are almost entirely white, pink or yellow.

 The varieties with variegated leaves require a well-lit spot but the dark green leaved ones can grow in darker spaces.
-Check out these 33 Syngonium (Arrowhead Plant) Varieties with Names & Pictures.
+Check out these Syngonium (Arrowhead Plants) Varieties ideal for indoors.

 All parts of Syngonium podophyllum are toxic to humans and pets and can cause severe pain in the mouth if eaten.
 The plant sap contains oxalic acid which can cause severe burning sensations on the skin and eye damage.
-Always wear gloves when handling Arrowhead Vine to protect yourself and avoid touching the eyes while handling it.
+Always wear gloves when handling the plant to protect yourself and avoid touching the eyes while handling it.

 Arrowhead Vine are magnificent plants for your collection, you may get these plants online from Etsy (Link to Etsy).

-Arrowhead Vine (Syngonium podophyllum) flourishes in bright, indirect light away from direct sunlight, average warmth of 15-280C, moderate humidity of 50-55% and consistently moist, rich, well-drained, all purpose potting soils coupled with monthly feeding during the growing season.
+Arrowhead Vine (Syngonium podophyllum) flourishes in bright indirect light (dappled light), average warmth of 15-280C, moderate humidity of 50-55% and consistently moist, fertile, well-drained, all purpose potting soils coupled with monthly feeding during the growing season.

 Syngonium podophyllum requires pruning to keep it neat, to minimize pest and disease infestations and to rejuvenate growth.
 Annual repotting is necessary for a lush growth.
 Keep reading for more on these growing conditions and how to achieve them.

-Arrowhead Vine grows best in bright, indirect light away from direct sunlight (semi-shade).
-The variegated varieties may require more brighter light than the all-green varieties but away from direct sunlight to avoid scorching of the leaves.
+Arrowhead Vine grows best in bright indirect light (semi-shade).
+Keep it away from direct sunlight to avoid scorching of the leaves.
+The variegated varieties may require more brighter light than the all-green varieties.

 Where the natural light in not sufficient, you may grow Syngonium podophyllum under grow lights.
 Take a look at these full spectrum grow lights available on Amazon.

-Turn the pot regularly to ensure that the plant receives light on all sides for uniform growth and to prevent leggy growth.
+Turn the pot regularly to ensure that the plant receives light on all sides for uniform growth and to prevent lopsided growth.

 Water Arrowhead Vine liberally during the growing season while allowing the top 1-2 inches of soil to dry out between waterings to keep the soil moist at all times.